sourcegraph/about/blogposts/announcing-sourcegraph-3.7.md

 </p>
 -->

 Symbol search (`type:symbol`) is a powerful feature for finding specific symbols, such as a function, variable, or package, and not just all text occurrences of your query.
 More and more users are taking advantage of symbol search results, which was leading to performance issues for some users with large instances.
-Symbol search is now indexed for default branches, which will be a major improvement for both users running symbol searches, and the users with large instances that were having performance issues.
+Symbol search is now indexed for default branches, which will be a major improvement for both users running symbol searches, and the users with large instances who were having performance issues.

+**DEPLOYMENT NOTE:** After upgrading, Sourcegraph will automatically re-index all your repositories, which may take several hours.
+We recommend you run this overnight, and you should plan for it to take ~12 hours.
+During this time search will be un-indexed and you will not see the full effect until it has completed.
+You can monitor status of the reindex at https://sourcegraph.example.com/site-admin/repositories?filter=needs-index

+**INSTANCE RESOURCE NEEDS:** This change will increase the resources required by your Sourcegraph instance by approximately 10%.
+(We are running some final numbers and will update here by 8/21/2019)

 ## Search performance, efficiency, and reliability